thomasjpfan/docker-scaler/docs/aws-node-scale.md

 docker node ls
 ```

 After the node comes up, `scaler` will also reschedule services with label, `com.df.reschedule=true`.
-While all this is going on, *Slack* notifications will be sent, so we can monitor the process.

-We return the alert back to before:
+During this process, *Slack* notifications were sent to inform us of each step.
+Before triggering the alert 2, we return alert 1 back to before:

 ```bash
 docker service update \